Akeelah and the Bee: Plot

 11-year-old spelling enthusiast Akeelah Anderson attends the predominantly black Crenshaw Middle School in South Los Angeles.
 She lives with her widowed mother Tanya, her three older siblings Kiana, Devon, and Terrence, and Kiana's infant daughter, Mikayla.
-Akeelah's principal, Mr. Welch, encourages her to enter the Crenshaw Spelling Bee.
+Akeelah's principal, Mr. Bob Welch, encourages her to enter the Crenshaw Spelling Bee.
 She initially refuses, but enters after being threatened with detention for the remainder of the semester due to her frequent truancy, and wins.

-Visiting English professor Dr. Joshua Larabee is impressed by Akeelah and believes she has a chance of winning the Scripps National Spelling Bee.
-She visits his house to ask him to coach her, but they argue over her use of African American Vernacular English, and he ultimately dismisses her, leading her to begin studying on her own.
-Although Akeelah is disqualified during the final round, she is given another chance after Kiana catches one of the other finalists cheating, and manages to place.
+Visiting English professor Dr. Joshua Larabee is impressed by Akeelah's spelling talent and believes she has a chance of winning the Scripps National Spelling Bee, but declines to coach her after they argue over her use of African American Vernacular English.
+During the final round of the district bee, Akeelah is almost eliminated, but is given another chance after Kiana catches one of the other finalists cheating.
 Akeelah befriends fellow speller Javier Mendez, who invites her to join the spelling club at his Woodland Hills middle school.

-At Woodland Hills, Dylan Chiu, a Chinese-American boy who has placed second at the past two national spelling bees and is in his final year of eligibility, tells Akeelah that she needs a coach.
+At Woodland Hills, Akeelah meets Dylan Chiu, a Chinese-American boy who has finished second at the past two national spelling bees and is in his final year of eligibility.
+After Akeelah misspells a word, Dylan contemptuously advises her to find a coach.
 When an increasingly stressed Tanya discovers Akeelah has been traveling alone to Woodland Hills, she forbids Akeelah from participating in the regional bee and enrolls her in summer school to make up for her absences.
-Akeelah forges her father's signature on the consent form and secretly studies with Dr. Larabee.
+Akeelah forges her deceased father's signature on the consent form and apologizes to Dr. Larabee for her rudeness before convincing him to coach her for the state bee, with her mother unaware of her disobedience.